 As non-denominational Christians, we’d always placed an emphasis on Christmas being about celebrating Jesus’ birth and the miracle God performed in that instance.
 As minimalists and tiny house dwellers, we also make sure to focus on servanthood over greed during the holidays in a consumer-driven society.

-I also know, after several years raising an extreme child, that honesty and trust must be central.
-There are few gray areas to a kid whose brain is affected in the social and communicative.
+I also know, after several years of raising an extreme child, that honesty and trust must be central.
+There are few gray areas for a kid whose brain is affected in the social and communicative.